-This information will be used in all marketing and production materials for the conference.
+This information will be used in all marketing and production materials.
 We want to ensure that the information is exactly how you wish it to appear and includes any professional designations or credentials you would like to have publicized.
 Please attach a brief biographical sketch if we do not already have this on file.
-Include key qualifications that will be of interest to attendees at this conference as well as special awards or recognition along with your educational background and field of specialization.
+Include key qualifications that will be of interest to attendees as well as special awards or recognition along with your educational background and field of specialization.

 (Please e-mail this as a separate attachment to firstname.lastname@example.org.)

 HBMA meeting attendees place great value and importance on receiving handouts that match, as closely as possible, the presentation on the day of session.
 Sample policies or procedures, worksheets, guidelines or templates are examples of the type of handouts our members expect – tools and materials they can take home and use in their practice.

 You will be required to provide copies of your handouts via e-mail no later than 60 days prior to the meeting.
 HBMA does not provide remuneration in any way for the expenses incurred by a speaker related to session handouts - i.e. slide or transparency production, or for materials not submitted by the deadline date.

 - In submitting this proposal to speak, you agree to adhere to the requirements for program materials, including timely submission of your handouts and prompt responses to other requests for information.

 - As the presenter, you are solely responsible to ensure that both the content and print-out of your materials are as you wish them to appear prior to submitting them to HBMA.

 - You understand that HBMA will not be able to produce any handout copies on-site or as follow-up after the event.
 You will be solely responsible for providing any materials to the participants that have not been submitted to HBMA by the deadline.